“We always wished to raise half a football team at home, with kids of various ages buzzing around. That was our idea of a family.”

 “Meanwhile, we also wanted to adopt a daughter and registered on CARA, the official site for adopting in India.”

 And to no end realised how tough it gets to convince your family that it’s just the innocence of a child that matters and not your genes.
-For my in-laws it was pretty scandalous.
+For my in-laws, it was pretty scandalous.
 My mom-in-law came up with a direct query: why can’t you have kids of your own, and if there was a problem with me in terms of getting pregnant again.
 She was fairly certain nothing can be wrong with her son.
-Other than few friends who supported our adoption endeavours, most of them felt we are doing it as a style statement to prove that we support a social cause.
+Other than a few friends who supported our adoption endeavours, most of them felt we are doing it as a style statement to prove that we support a social cause.
 Thankfully my mom and dad who themselves wanted to adopt a child once upon a time, stood up for us.

 “I realized at least my city, part of my family and even society is still not prepared to encourage Brangelinas either in adoption or surrogacy.”